ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 cose-sign1 = 18      ; CoAP Content-Format value

-;MANDATORY for TAM to support the following, and OPTIONAL to implement ;any additional algorithms from the IANA COSE Algorithms registry.
+;MANDATORY for TAM to support the following, and OPTIONAL to ;implement any additional algorithms from the IANA COSE Algorithms ;registry.

 cose-alg-esp256  = -9   ; ECDSA using P-256 curve and SHA-256
 cose-alg-ed25519 = -19  ; EdDSA using Ed25519 curve